 This gives you the chance to pay off most or all of the debt before the 0% period ends.

 With interest rates on credit cards ranging from about 12% to more than 20%, this can make a lot of sense.
-You can potentially save thousands using this method.
+You can potentially save hundreds or even thousands with a credit card balance transfer.

 Personal loan debt